-If he didn’t do it the perfect way, but it works, you can go thru the task with him on a meeting.
+If he didn’t do it the perfect way, but it works, you can go thru the task with him in a meeting.

 This will help you discover how well he can communicate his thoughts.

-Some good developers losing their minds when put in unexpected stress and time pressure for free.
+Some good developers lose their minds when put under unexpected stress and time pressure for free.